lablup/backend.ai-krunner-static-gnu/README.md

 ## Build custom ttyd binary

+**⚠️ Warning: ttyd uses `musl` as their C stdlib, not `glibc`.
+Also, trying to run cross-build script on aarch64-based machine will not work, since `musl` toochain used on the script is x86_64 binary.**

 `libwebsockets>=4.0.0` features auto ping/pong with 5 min default interval.
 (https://github.com/warmcat/libwebsockets#connection-validity-tracking) And,
 `ws_ping_pong_interval` of ttyd is not effective in `libwebsockets>=4.0.0`.